mohd-meraj-khan/TSA/slides.md

-## Scattering of EM Waves in Remote Sensing
+## Scattering of EM waves in remote sensing